ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Is real-time streaming supported?

 Yes.
-Through the MIHS format and RTP transport, the standard supports real-time interactive scenarios such as remote collaboration and teleoperation.
+Through the MIHS format and either DASH or RTP transport, the standard supports streaming and live distribution as well as real-time interactive scenarios such as remote collaboration and teleoperation.

 Which devices can play MPEG Haptics?

-Any device implementing the standard interface—gloves, vests, gamepads, or robotics actuators—can decode or adapt tactile data using the metadata-driven mapping layer.
+Any device implementing the standard interface—smartphones, gloves, vests, gamepads, seats, headphones, or robotics actuators—can decode or adapt tactile data using the metadata-driven mapping layer.

 What’s next?

-Phase 2 will integrate full interaction models (haptic objects, avatars, 3D feedback loops) within the MPEG-I suite for upcoming XR and metaverse standards.
+Phase 2 will integrate full interaction models (haptic objects & scenes, avatars, 3D feedback loops, propagation models) within the MPEG-I suite for upcoming XR and metaverse standards.

 © ISO/IEC JTC 1/SC 29 — MPEG Coding of 3D Graphics and Haptics (WG 7).
 This page summarizes Haptics Coding for information purposes.
 For normative details, consult the official specifications.